 Chair of the Board

-Anat Hoffman is the executive director of the Israel Religious Action Center, the legal and advocacy arm of the Reform Movement in Israel.
+Anat Hoffman is the Executive Director of the Israel Religious Action Center, the legal advocacy arm of the Reform Movement in Israel.
 Previously, she held a seat on the Jerusalem City Council, where for fourteen years she stood in opposition to the policies of the city’s right-wing and ultra-Orthodox administration.
 She has dedicated her adult life to the Jewish principle of tikkun olam, which literally means repairing the world.

 Vice Chair of the Board

-Tammy Gottlieb is 30 and lives in Jerusalem, originally from Rehovot.
-She was raised and educated in a Conservative home, long time member and current board member in Asath Shalom Emanual in Rehovot.
-Gottleib works in Masorti Movement.
+Tammy Gottlieb lives in Jerusalem, and is originally from Rehovot.
+She was raised and educated in a Conservative home, and is a long-time member and current board member at Adath Shalom Emanual in Rehovot.
+Gottlieb works in the Masorti Movement.

 Rachel Cohen Yeshurun

 Rachel Cohen Yeshurun was schooled at Bais Yaakov of Montreal and was active with Beth Ora Synagogue youth.
 Rachel made aliyah in 1989 but took 22 years to discover Women Of the Wall!
 She received a Bsc. in Mathematics from the Hebrew University of Jerusalem and is currently studying towards a second degree in Computer Science.
 Rachel works as a computer programmer and is chair of Kehilla Masortit Ma’aleh Adumim.

 Dina Greenberg is director of projects for incorporating information systems at EPRP-Priority.
 She was born is Israel and raised in Moshave Nave Yerek.
 Dina joined WOW in 2013 looking for a worthy and just community for True Judaism.